"Let us protect with love all that God has given us"

 Attainment and Progress for SEND pupils

 The data will not be ready for analysis until the end of the summer term; however, we would like to emphasise the importance of progress, rather than purely attainment for all pupils, particularly those with SEND.
 Their progress is tracked closely throughout the year and helps to inform and amend the 1:1 provision and intervention programmes within every year group.
 High importance is placed on children’s mental health and well-being.
-Some pupils with SEND are working on P Scales across English, Maths and Science and some are working on Pre Key Stage Assessments.
+Some pupils with SEND are working Pre Key Stage across English, Maths and Science and some younger children are using the Oxfordshire Developmental Journal

 While it is not a statutory requirement, all SEND children have a Pupil Profile with SMART outcomes.
 The Pupil Profile is reviewed along with parents and pupils three times a year in order to assess the progress that a child is making and to identify the next steps in their learning.
 This is also accompanied with a pupil tracker which records intervention programmes and support received by individual children.
 This is updated by the class teacher and monitored by the SENDCO.
 We encourage the child and their parents/carers to take an active part in the review process; few families do not attend review meetings.